 People may not entirely know the extent of Facebook’s data gathering on users.
 It is much more than simply advertising to you based on recent Google searches, and figuring out your social circles to suggest friends.
 Facebook has algorithms which put together entire files on people that can be tailored to sell to an insurance company, an employer, or perhaps even the government.

-It seems that China is weary of Facebook being used as a tool to organize dissent, and protest their strict Orwellian rules.
+It seems that China is wary of Facebook being used as a tool to organize dissent, and protest their strict Orwellian rules.
 But perhaps Xi Jinping is just playing hard to get.
 Zuckerberg will clearly have no problem altering Facebook in China to benefit the communist regime.
 With just a few tweaks, it will fit right into the Chinese government’s plan to turn China into an exact replica of the society depicted in 1984.

 He will be able to hand deliver the files on every citizen who uses Facebook to the Chinese government, revealing everything about them.
 It will be in Zuckerberg’s hands which Chinese citizens are oppressed and ostracized from Chinese society, and which ones are rewarded.